asukaminato0721/mmaf1/README.md

 # MmaF1

-A very simple plugin to f1 in your vscode.
+A deadly simple plugin to f1 in your vscode.
 PoC.

 ## Prerequirement